 The position of certified welding inspector (CWI) is an opportunity for experienced welders to advance their career.
 As a certified welding inspector, you will be responsible for a range of quality control and safety-oriented duties.
 Often, certified welding inspectors have an unmatched knowledge of their employer's safety regulations and how these are adhered to onsite, review project documents to develop welding procedure specifications, and inspect welds for quality.

 Not only are CWIs responsible for a project's quality, but more importantly, for public safety after the project is carried out.
-Bearing a position subject for safety and reliability, the earnings of CWIs reflect this importance.
-In 2021, PayScale reported that the average salary of CWIs was $70,459.
+Being responsible for people's safety and ensuring the product is up to standards is no small feat, so CWIs wages typically reflect this importance.

 Industrial Pipe Welder

-Industrial pipe welders work on a variety of different pipes.
-Gas, chemical, water, and power generators are the major ones.
+Industrial pipe welders work on a variety of different pipes, including gas, chemical, water, and power generators.
 These pipes need constant maintenance to work properly and prevent any unnecessary accidents.

-The big money for industrial pipe welders comes into play when you work overseas for large companies.
+Working overseas for large companies can be quite lucrative for industrial pipe welders.
 Oil companies in the Middle East and “green” companies are growing fastest, and the paychecks reflect that.
-In 2021, the Bureau of Labor Statistics reported that pipeline welders of crude oil earned an average of $87,900 per year, and pipeline welders of natural gas averaged $80,560 (bls.gov).
+In 2022, the Bureau of Labor Statistics reported that pipeline welders of crude oil earned an average of $94,600 per year, and pipeline welders of natural gas averaged $81,200 (bls.gov).

 To become a welder of any kind, you must have a high school diploma or GED, and you must have the appropriate amount of classroom time and paid on-the-job experience.
 Welders must be certified as well.
 To learn more about becoming a welder, fill out the form so a representative from one of our partner schools can contact you to answer any of your questions.